KiDS-Legacy: Covariance validation and the unified OneCovariance framework for projected large-scale structure observables: From harmonic space to observables

-In contrast to the real space approach in \citet{joachimi_kids-1000_2021} we calculate the bandpower covariance from Fourier space directly using \Cref{eq:bp_cosmicshear1,eq:bp_cosmicshear2,eq:bp_cosmicshear3,eq:bp_cosmicshear4}.
+\restructured{We define the bandpower signal their weights and further ingredients in \Cref{app:bandpowers} and focus on the covariance here.} In contrast to the real space approach in \citet{joachimi_kids-1000_2021} we calculate the bandpower covariance from Fourier space directly using \Cref{eq:bp_cosmicshear1,eq:bp_cosmicshear2,eq:bp_cosmicshear3,eq:bp_cosmicshear4}.
 This is done to resemble the analytical calculations of the predicted signal and for numerical stability and speed.
 In complete analogy to the real space correlation functions, we write

 assuming that the cosmological $B$-mode signal vanishes.
 The following shorthand notation for the weights was used:

 To properly incorporate the pair counts the pure shot-noise contributions are calculated from real space: